redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Ephemeral search (retail)**

-When the user logs on to the site, the purchase-search history is populated from another datastore.
-It requires lightweight index creation, index expiry, and quick document indexing.
+When the user logs on to the site, the purchase-search history is populated into a RediSearch index from another datastore.
+This requires lightweight index creation, index expiry, and quick document indexing.

 The application/service creates a temporary and user-specific full-text index in RediSearch when a user logs in.
 The application/service has direct access to the user-specific index and the primary datastore.
 When the user logs out of the service, the index is explicitly removed.
 Otherwise, the index expires after a while (for example, after the user's session expires).